awsdocs/amazon-kendra-developer-guide/doc_source/quotas.md

 ## Supported regions<a name="regions"></a>

-For a list of AWS Regions where Amazon Kendra is available, see [AWS Regions and Endpoints ](https://docs.aws.amazon.com/general/latest/gr/kendra.html) in the *Amazon Web Services General Reference*\.
+For a list of AWS regions where Amazon Kendra is available, see [Amazon Kendra regions and endpoints ](https://docs.aws.amazon.com/general/latest/gr/kendra.html) in the *Amazon Web Services General Reference*\.

 ## Quotas<a name="quota-details"></a>